GovTechSG/innersource-documentation/how-to-innersource.md

 involved.

 Although not required, it is recommended to use an Issue tracker that is easily accessible for the potential contributors.
-The built-in issue tracker in the project repo is usually the easiest option for most projects.
+The built-in [issue tracker](https://docs.gitlab.com/ee/user/project/issues/) in the Gitlab project repo is usually the easiest option for most projects.
 If another issue tracker (such as JIRA) is used, ensure that it is discoverable (eg. linked from from standard documentation) and openly accessible by new contributors without permission.

-To assist new contributors, issue tracking labels are a useful tool to understand areas to assist or for smaller changes that could be useful for learning.
-Standard labels names include `"help wanted"`, `"good first issue"`.
+To assist new contributors, issue tracking [labels](https://docs.gitlab.com/ee/user/project/labels.html) are a useful method to understand areas to assist or to encourage smaller changes that could be beneficial for learning.
+[Standard labels](https://www.kubernetes.dev/docs/guide/help-wanted/) names include `"help wanted"`, `"good first issue"`.

 ### Standard Documentation

-Potential contributors often are lost when exploring a Innersource project for the first time.
+Potential contributors often are lost when exploring an Innersource project for the first time.
 These contributors may have a hard time figuring out who maintains the project, what to work on, and how to contribute.
 Providing documentation in standard files like `README.md`